percona/pmm-doc/docs/details/commands/pmm-admin.md

         -  0: Default value.
 The default value is 2048 chars.
         - >0: Query will be truncated after <NUMBER> chars.

+        ```txt
+        !!! caution alert alert-warning "Important"
+            Ensure you do not set the value of max-query-length to 1, 2, or 3.
+Otherwise, the PMM agent will get terminated.
+        ```
 #### PostgreSQL

 `pmm-admin add postgresql [FLAGS] [node-name] [node-address]`